 So let’s look at how this plays out with some example rates:

 ————————————————- 5% line

 In this example, you would:

-- Put all your money towards Credit Card A, Credit Card B, and the direct unsubsidized student loan, in that order.
+- Put all your money towards Credit Card A, Credit Card B, and the 30-year mortgage, in that order.

 - Once debts in #1 are paid off, put your remaining monthly income towards retirement, while paying the standard payments on the 30-year mortgage and direct subsidized student loan.